Degeneracy of Planar Central Configurations in the $N$-Body Problem: Introduction

-Due to the invariance of central configurations under rotation, translation and scaling, the Jacobian matrix of the governing equations typically exhibits trivial zero eigenvalues.
+But in the full configuration space, the Jacobian matrix of the governing equations typically exhibits trivial zero eigenvalues due to the invariance of central configurations under translation, rotation or scaling.
 These eigenvalues complicate the study of degeneracy, as they obscure the true nature of the system’s critical points.
-Previous works have addressed this issue by employing appropriate coordinates tailored to the specific configurations to reduce the number of variables and eliminate these trivial zeros.
+Previous works have addressed this issue by employing appropriate coordinates suitable for the specific configurations to reduce the number of variables and eliminate these trivial zeros.

+{Is it possible to develop a direct, computation-friendly framework—free from symmetry-induced trivial eigenvalues—that enables a rigorous and complete characterization of degeneracy for general planar central configurations in the full configuration space?}

-In this paper, we introduce a more direct approach: we systematically remove the trivial zero eigenvalues from the Jacobian matrix itself, enabling a clearer analysis of degeneracy.
+In this paper, we address this question by introducing a more direct approach: depending on the concrete form of the system of central configurations, we systematically remove the trivial zero eigenvalues from the Jacobian matrix itself, enabling a clearer analysis of degeneracy.
 We then apply this method to several well-known central configurations, illustrating its effectiveness in revealing their structural properties.
 Finally, combining with interval algorithm we establish the nondegeneracy of rhombus central configurations for any given mass.
+This provides a simple and direct numerical framework for verifying the (non)degeneracy of central configurations reported in the literature, independent of the specific methods originally used to obtain them.

 The paper is arranged as follows.
-In section \ref{sec2}, we recall the system of central configurations and its symmetries.
-In section \ref{sec3} depending on the formulation of the system of central configurations, we give three forms of the definition of degeneracy of central configurations, and several well-known examples of central configurations are used to illustrate how the definitions work.
+In section \ref{sec2}, we recall the various forms of the system of central configurations appeared in the literature and the corresponding symmetries.
+In section \ref{sec3} depending on the formulation of the system of central configurations, we give four forms of the definition of degeneracy of central configurations, and several well-known examples of central configurations are revisited to illustrate how the definitions work.
 Combining with the interval algorithm, we establish the nondegeneracy of rhombus central configurations for any given mass in section \ref{sec4}.
 Various comments are given in the concluding section \ref{sec5}.